inlets/inlets-pro/chart/inlets-http-server/README.md

 # inlets-http-server

-This is the helm chart for an inlets PRO HTTP server
+This is the helm chart for an inlets Pro HTTP server

-Use it to deploy one or more inlets PRO HTTP tunnel servers to your Kubernetes cluster using a wildcard domain.
+Use it to deploy one or more inlets Pro HTTP tunnel servers to your Kubernetes cluster using a wildcard domain.

 # Use your Kubernetes cluster for inlets-pro HTTP exit-servers